gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 Pages can be created in three ways:

-- By creating React components in `src/pages`.
-Note that you must make the component the [default export](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export)
+- By creating React components in the `src/pages` directory.
+(Note that you must make the component the [default export](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export).)
-- By using the [File System Route API](/docs/file-system-route-api/) to programmatically create pages from GraphQL and to create client-only routes
+- By using the [File System Route API](/docs/file-system-route-api/) to programmatically create pages from GraphQL and to create client-only routes.
-- In your site's `gatsby-node.js` by implementing the API [`createPages`](/docs/node-apis/#createPages).
-[Plugins](/docs/plugins/) can also implement `createPages` and create pages for you
+- In your site's `gatsby-node.js` file, by implementing the API [`createPages`](/docs/node-apis/#createPages). ([Plugins](/docs/plugins/) can also implement `createPages` and create pages for you.)

 You can also implement the API [`onCreatePage`](/docs/node-apis/#onCreatePage) to modify pages created in core or plugins or to create [client-only routes](/docs/client-only-routes-and-user-authentication/).